Beijing, Xi’an & Shanghai

 6 Xi'an

-• Optional: Tang Dynasty singing and dancing show Elaborate costumes, haunting rhythms, spectacular dexterity.
+• Tang Dynasty singing and dancing show Elaborate costumes, haunting rhythms, spectacular dexterity.
 The Tang Dynasty had a wide reputation for its dance performances, used by the Emperor Taizong not only for entertainment but also to educate citizens about civic duty and military readiness.
 At the art form's peak popularity, there were thousands of trained dancers kept in the emperor's court.

 7 Xi'an - Shanghai